antronerds/r2-tutorials/original/R2Tutorials.md

-1. Instead view a ‘ geneset, you can also choose perform a ‘K-means’ clustering based on your stored genecategory described in the steps ‘ above’.
-Go to the main menu, select ‘K-means’ at ‘ Select type of analysis’ and click ‘next’.
+1. Instead view a ï¿½ geneset, you can also choose perform a ï¿½K-meansï¿½ clustering based on your stored genecategory described in the steps ï¿½ aboveï¿½.
+Go to the main menu, select ï¿½K-meansï¿½ at ï¿½ Select type of analysisï¿½ and click ï¿½nextï¿½.
-2. In the ‘Adjustable settings’ panel leave most of the default settings but make sure that you select the already stored ‘Genecategory’ at the clustering section select '10x10’ at ‘numbers of draw’ and click ‘next’.
+2. In the ï¿½Adjustable settingsï¿½ panel leave most of the default settings but make sure that you select the already stored ï¿½Genecategoryï¿½ at the clustering section select '10x10ï¿½ at ï¿½numbers of drawï¿½ and click ï¿½nextï¿½.
     [![](_static/images/AnalysingTime_heatmap2.png)**Figure
     13: 10x10 Heatmap with the same dataset and gene category as depicted in